cpraveen/numa/best.md

 ## Convexity

+To show uniqueness of the best approximation, we need some convexity property.
 Let $M$ be the set of all best approximations

 $$
 M = \{ y \in Y : \norm{x-y} \le \norm{x - z}, \ \forall z \in Y \}